ASE-thingy-blue/thingy-intermediate-blue/README.md

 ## Usage

 When used in a production environment, this project should not be run directly.
-Instead the [Intermediate Gateway Docker Image](https://github.com/ASE-thingy-blue/thingy-intermediate-blue-docker) should be used to deploy the Thingy Intermediate Gateway.
+Instead the [Intermediate Gateway Docker Image](https://github.com/ASE-thingy-blue/thingy-intermediate-blue) should be used to deploy the Thingy Intermediate Gateway.

+The Docker Container is controlled with Bash Script start-container.sh

+    ./start-container.sh -a action -u user -i uuid [-p port -h api] ./start-container.sh -a start -u DKPillo -i d35a51c0de9c -p 8080 -h http://termon.pillo-srv.ch/thingy

 For development purposes the project can still be run directly by navigating to the project directory and running

     npm install --save-dev
     node . discover
-    node . connect d35a51c0de9c --api-root http://192.168.1.112:8080/thingy
+    node . connect uuid --api serverApi --pi piSerial --user username --cb reverseApi